JosephLee19/ExercisesInC/reading_questions/thinkos.md

 ### Compilation

 1) Give an example of a feature common in interpreted languages that is rare in compiled languages.
 Platform independance - since compiled languages are compiled into machine specific assembly, they are specific to that machine whereas interpreted languages work under the same interface regardless of platform.
+Another big one would be that the use of dynamic types is almost exclusively reserved for interpreted languages

 2) Name two advantages of static typing over dynamic typing.
 In static typing, many errors can be caught earlier in the development process (for instance, if an integer maps to a string, that would be caught compile-time in static typing, but not until run-time in dynamic typing.
 Also since everything is pre-assigned compile-time in static typing, the run speed would probably be faster for static typing.